mihf05/Flask-OpenCV-Face-Recognition/README.md

 3. Create Pycharm Project and Install Packages:   Create new project on any IDE then name the project FlaskOpenv_FaceRecognition.
 After that click the button Create

-4.Package-packages that must be installed for this project face recognition include: a.Flask b.mysql-connector c.opencv-python
+4.Package-packages that must be installed for this project face recognition include:<br>
+a.Flask
+b.mysql-connector
+c.opencv-python